"Dreams without goals are just dreams that ultimately fuel disappointment." - Denzel Washington

 1000 songs in your pocket is a very understandable goal.

 There are a lot of folks that think I'm nuts, wanting to go for a Grammy.
 But it is meaningful to me.
 There's an aura of prestige around those little gramophone statuettes (Prestige is one of my triggers), it's also a symbol of recognition and acceptance from a field of my peers.
 Those things are meaningful to me.
 Maybe not to you, but because they are to me, I'm willing to do the work to achieve the goal.

 If you set goals that aren't meaningful to you, why are you setting them at all?
 (Click to tweet)

 To those that say I'm deluding myself into thinking I can win a Grammy, I say you don't have to believe it's possible.
 Only I do.

 Owning dreams that are believable is one of the biggest mistakes I see people make.
 "I want to make a million dollars" someone will say to me, but when I take them through the threshold of belief exercise, they don't even believe it's possible for them to do so.

 So many people believed the world was flat.
 They fought about it.
-But someone believed - and a few were willing enough to believe that they loaned some boats and supplies so this Columbus kid could go cavorting to the edge of the world.
-Worst case scenario, they wouldn't get the boats back and there'd be one less crazy on the planet.
+But someone believed - and a few were willing enough to believe that they loaned some boats and supplies so this Columbus kid could go cavorting to the "edge of the world".
+Worst case scenario, they wouldn't get the boats back and there'd be one less weirdo on the planet.